appseconnect/docs/_posts/ProcessFlow Management/2020-03-15-processflow-listing-page.md

 ## Usability for the SUB/CHILD Folder

 * Every folder (except Trash) will have three horizontal dots (...) that will enable the you to create new child folders.
-* Every created folder will have the option create a New Child Folder, Rename & delete.
+* Every created folder will have the option - `create a New Child Folder, Rename & delete`.
 * Name of a folder cannot be same if created on same level.
 However, folder name can remain same if created on different level.

 ### Steps to create Child Folders in the listing page